 His doctoral dissertation focused on the change of the fundamentals of the Russian Military Strategy: “Venäjän sotilasstrategia muutoksessa.
 Tulkintoja Venäjän sotilasstrategian perusteiden kehityksestä Neuvostoliiton hajoamisen jälkeen”, 2019 (The Changing Russian Military Strategy.
 Interpretations on the Development of the Foundation of the Russian Military Strategy after the Collapse of the Soviet Union)

 Jonna Alava, M.A. is a doctoral researcher at the University of Helsinki and a member of the Russia Research Group at the National Defence University since August 2019.
-Her article-based dissertation examines how gender is represented and what kind of gendered positions are formed in the context of military-patriotic education and, through the latter, in wider processes of militarization in Russia.
+Her article-based dissertation examines gender aspects in the military-patriotic education in Russia.

-The first article ‘Russia’s Young Army – Raising New Generations into Militarized Patriots’ analysed the linguistic modes in which the legitimization of the military-patriotic youth organization ‘Yunarmiya’ is constructed.
-In the second article, she examines how the role of women in the military context is changing in Russia and asks what gender frameworks enable women to merge the woman and the soldier into a non-contradictory social identity.
+The first article ‘Russia’s Young Army – Raising New Generations into Militarized Patriots’ analysed discourses in which the legitimation of the military-patriotic youth organization ‘Yunarmiya’ is constructed.
+The second article examines the representations of female soldiers in the Russian armed forces.
+The latest article deals with the nationalist transformation of Russian patriotic education during the war.

 FORMER RUSSIA GROUP MEMBERS